IBM/telco-network-cloud-drivers/content/installation/lm/production/offline.md

 2. Identifying Images

-Below is a full list of the docker images used by the sub-charts in v2.0.3 of all the ALM helm charts:
+Below is a full list of the docker images used by the sub-charts in v2.0.3 of all the TNCO helm charts:

 ```
 # Docker Registry